stanleyqubit/MWSE/docs/source/apis/tes3.md

 ### `tes3.playSound`
 <div class="search_terms" style="display: none">playsound</div>

 Plays a sound on a given reference.
 Provides control over volume (including volume channel), pitch, and loop control.
+Triggers `addTempSound` event if `soundPath` argument is passed, triggers `playSound` otherwise.

 **Note**: MP3 sound files can only be played if they are inside \\Vo\\ folder.
 The files must conform to the MPEG Layer-3, 64 Kbps 44100 kHz, 16-bit mono specification.